Syrmia: Borders

-The present Serbia-Croatian border in Syrmia was drawn in 1945 by the so-called Đilas Commission.
+The present Croatian-Serbian border in Syrmia was drawn in 1945 by the so-called Đilas Commission.
 It draw the administrative border line between the Yugoslav constituent republics of Croatia and Serbia.
 Milovan Đilas, a Montenegrin and then a confidant of Josip Broz Tito, drew the border according to demographic criteria, which explains why the town of Ilok on the Danube, with an ethnic Croat majority, lies east of Šid in Serbia, with an ethnic Serb majority.
 The border drawn in 1945 was very similar to the 1931-1939 border between the Danube Banovina and the Sava Banovina within the Kingdom of Yugoslavia.